 Course Load.
 Full time status is nine (9) hours per semester (fall, summer, spring).
 Three-quarter time is six (6) hours (summer), while part time is four and a half (4.5) hours per semester.
+It is recommended that one course per session is the preferred course load in Professional Studies graduate programs.
+Enrollment in more than three credit hours in a session requires a review by and approval from the Director of Academic Success Coaching.
+A learner may be dropped from a course at the discretion of the Director of Academic Success Coaching if the learner has not received prior approval for more than three credit hours and if the learner has not provided sufficient evidence to demonstrate successful completion of the extra course(s).

 Library.
 Learners are expected to make use of the Southwestern College Deets Library, where useful resources are held.
-Learners can also access reference materials and e-books through the Internet.
+Learners can also access reference materials and e-books through the library.
+Access to the library is provided by using the Southwestern College ID and designated password from the College.

-Official Withdrawal from Courses.
-A learner may withdraw from a course at any time before the start of the last week of class in a regular six-week session and receive a grade of WD which does not influence the grade point average.
+Official Withdrawal From Courses.
+A learner may withdraw from a course at any time before the start of the last week of class in a regular six week session and receive a grade of WD which does not influence the grade point average.
 For courses lasting longer than six weeks, the last date to withdraw is two weeks before the end of the course.
-A charge will result for any course withdrawn after the end of the first week of class.
+A charge will result for any course withdrawal after the end of the first week of class.
+Military learners who wish to inquire about the impact of mobilization, activation, and temporary duty assignments on academic standing and financial responsibilities associated with adding, dropping and withdrawing from a course, should speak with their academic success coach or a staff member in the billing office at (888) 684-5335.